opencv/opencv/modules/gpu/doc/matrix_reductions.rst

     :param maxVal: Pointer to the returned maximum value.
 Use ``NULL``  if not required.

-    :param minValLoc: Pointer to the returned minimum location.
+    :param minLoc: Pointer to the returned minimum location.
 Use ``NULL``  if not required.

-    :param maxValLoc: Pointer to the returned maximum location.
+    :param maxLoc: Pointer to the returned maximum location.
 Use ``NULL``  if not required.

     :param mask: Optional mask to select a sub-matrix.